YeDaxia/AndroidTabSwither/README.md

 ![image](https://github.com/YeDaxia/AndroidTabSwither/blob/master/jietu.gif)

-ab with drawable and text elements, you can use both or one of them.
+Tab with drawable and text elements, you can use both or one of them.
 Also , there has simple tip for the Tap , you can decide the Style all by your self..